widdix/aws-mfacli/README.md

 * `ACCESS_KEY_ID`: access key of your IAM user
 * `SECRET_ACCESS_KEY`: access secret of your IAM user

-Now we create a function for every Role you want to assume.
+Now we create a function for every role you want to assume.
 Open your `~/.bash_profile`:

 ```
 function aws_acc1() { . ~/.aws/mfacli.sh $1 <ACCOUNT 1 ID> <ROLE>; }
 ```

-If you want to assume a rolw in a different account, just add a line to your `~/.bash_profile`:
+If you want to assume a role in a different account, just add a line to your `~/.bash_profile`:

 ```
 function aws_acc2() { . ~/.aws/mfacli.sh $1 <ACCOUNT 2 ID> <ROLE>; }
 ```

 ## Usage

+In your Terminal, type:

 ```
 aws_acc1 <TOKEN>